 This small house in a regional Victorian town integrates planting and prefabrication into its very core.
 Built on a small lot with views across the road to bush, it was designed on a tight budget and to achieve high thermal performance.
-This performance will be further enhanced as the planting on the north and east walls is established.
+This performance is further enhanced by the planting on the north and east walls.

-The house was designed on a standard material grid and uses a repetitive construction system (see diagrams above) so there was no waste during construction.
+The house was designed on a standard material grid and uses a repetitive construction system so there was no waste during construction.
 The steel trusses were made by a local steel fabricator.
-An extra truss was erected on grid at the front of the building and will be used to grow vines on to create a green covered/shaded front to the house.
+An extra truss was erected on grid at the front of the building and used to grow vines on to create a green covered/shaded front to the house.
 The roof structure and south wall structure are identical with R4 insulation in both.

 The layout comprises a living room eating kitchen space at the front of the block with a bedroom bathroom area at the rear separated by a small courtyard.
 This means that all spaces get access to the outside and benefit from cross ventilation.